Initiatives by SSM To Help Reduce the Impact of Business Communities Affected by Covid-19 Pandemic

 The SSM realizes the need for companies to regulate and strengthen their financial position.
 To assist them during these unprecedented times, the SSM has raised the threshold for indebtedness from RM10,000 to RM50,000 effective from 23rd April 2020 to 31st December 2020.

-An extension has been provided in the duration of the Compliance Campaign wherein the SSM will grant a maximum 90% of compounding rate to companies that:-
+An extension has been provided for the duration of the Compliance Campaign wherein the SSM will grant a maximum 90% of compounding rate to companies that:-

 - Have updated their annual returns and financial statements.